 - Making sure your web pages don’t contain any images that flash repeatedly

 Another major factor that’s not always considered when designing an online store is the problems some people might have viewing a page correctly because they have an issue with color blindness.

 It’s worth remembering that the global figures for color blindness are surprisingly high, with 1:200 women and 1:12 men suffering from color blindness.
 People with this concern have difficulty distinguishing contrasting colors when trying to interpret what they see on a web page or elsewhere.
 This makes it challenging to see different elements on a page that aren’t designed to tackle this issue.

 You can take many steps to create an accessible eCommerce website for people who have color blindness.
 One of the primary objectives is to make sure the colors you use are from opposite ends of the color wheel.
 This will ensure they contrast dramatically and stand out to color-blind users.

 Equally, avoid certain color combinations if you’re going to make your online store user-friendly to color-blind visitors.
 These are:

 Here are some other design features that will ensure your site can be easily read and is more navigable for color-blind users:

-- Aim to add different shapes and textures to the different elements on your web page so it adds other distinguishing features besides colors
+- Use different shapes and textures for different elements on your web page so that it adds other distinguishing features besides colors

 - Avoid text over images unless they contrast significantly